Inequalities Behind Achievements

 Women Supporting Women

-While these figures are certainly laudable, one fact must certainly not be overlooked: a social structure whereby women are in fact supported by the labor of other women.
+in fact supported by the labor of other women.
 Specifically speaking, the households of women in the work force are mostly maintained by the work of female domestic workers, or helpers.
 In other words, women are enabled to participate in business and polirics due precisely to the existence of this cheap source of labor that exists in their country.
 With few employment opportunities in rural regions, many women seek jobs in the larger cities—many of which involve precisely this type of domestic work.
 Many urban upper-class families employ several live-in employees, each of whom are tasked with different functions including babysitting, cleaning, washing, cooking, etc. Even middle-class families with stay-at-home housewives often hire one or two live-in helpers to assist with household tasks.
 It is no exaggeration, then, to state that homes with a mother who regularly works outside are able to function precisely due to the existence of such helpers.
 With these women assisting with cooking duties in addition to cleaning and washing, not only by live-in but also by part-time basis, the reality in the Philippines represents a luxury that working Japanese women could only dream of.

 This situation is also reflected in the country’s labor statistics.
 The chart below shows the number of workers by occupational field, which is further broken down by gender.
 These figures make it clear that female workers are polarized into two separate categories: Officials, Managers and professionals on the one hand; and unskilled laborers (including domestic workers) on the other.
 Surveys shows, moreover, that most of those in the latter category are often not even paid the minimum daily wages as stipulated by law.